z80playground/cpm-fat/README.md

      B>cls
      [ screen clears ]

-I've removed the undocumented (imp)ort and (exp)ort commands, to cut down on space, and avoid confusion.
+#### Input Handling

-I've just updated the input-handler such that:
+I've updated the input-handler ("Read Console Buffer" / BIOS function 1) such that:

-* The backspace key deletes the most recently entered character at the CP/M prompt.
+* The backspace key deletes the most recently entered character.
   * (This is in addition to the keystroke `C-h` continuing to work in that same way.)
-* Ctrl-c entered at the CP/M prompt cancels input.
+* Ctrl-c cancels input.
   * (It returns an empty input-buffer, so it allows easy discarding.)

+Now these two keystrokes work in a natural fashion at the CP/M prompt.

+#### Removals

+I've removed the undocumented (imp)ort and (exp)ort commands, to cut down on space, and avoid confusion.

+#### TODO?

 Possible future changes might involve: